notthetup/squaresynth-workshop/README.md

 ## Friday Hacks!

-If you are using at NUS Hackers Friday Hacks, you can use these guides
+If you are following this at NUS Hackers' Friday Hacks, you can use these guides

 - [Intro](https://github.com/notthetup/squaresynth-workshop/blob/master/square_synth_at_friday_hacks_intro.md)
 - [Components](https://github.com/notthetup/squaresynth-workshop/blob/master/square_synth_at_friday_hacks_components.md)